Tom L. Johnson: Politics and philosophy

+Congress

 When Johnson went into politics, "he went in on the explicit advice of Henry George."
 Johnson mounted an unsuccessful campaign for the U.S. House of Representatives in 1888, and then won the seat in 1890, serving two terms.
 He promoted free trade and the Single Tax idea, and was a useful moderate on the divisive currency question.
+In 1892, Johnson and his allies read Henry George's Protection or Free Trade, in its entirety, into the Congressional Record, and franked it to millions of constituents; protectionist members responded by entering Robert Percival Porter's Free-Trade Folly and D. G. Harriman's American Tariffs from Plymouth Rock to McKinley.
+The escalation inspired a limit to the length of insertions to the Congressional Record without unanimous consent.

+In 1894, Johnson was one of six congressmen to vote in favor of a single tax amendment to the Wilson–Gorman Tariff Act.
+Proposed by fellow Democrat and Georgist James G. Maguire of California, it was intended as a substitute for the bill's proposed income tax.
+It would have levied a direct tax of $31,311,125 on land values nationwide.
+After this was rejected, Simpson voted in favor of the original version of the bill, but against the final version sent back by the Senate several months later.

+After Congress

 The issue of privilege gradually made Johnson reconsider his own business career.
 "Traction" (streetcar) companies depended on route franchises granted by city councils; political connections and payoffs gave favored companies the upper hand.
 In an era when most everyone rode the cars, the stakes were high, and battles for franchises were often the hidden issue behind cities' factional strife.

 Johnson knew the game intimately; in his speeches declaiming against the evils of the streetcar barons, he always pointed out that he could speak with authority, because he was one of them himself.
 In Cleveland, he came into conflict early with Mark Hanna, the powerful local businessman who by 1894 would be the leading power broker of the Republican Party, the man credited with putting fellow Ohioan William McKinley in the White House.